-OPEB Expense - For the fiscal year ended June 30, 2022, the Tennessee Housing Development Agency recognized negative OPEP expense of \$226 thousand.
+OPEB Expense - For the fiscal year ended June 30, 2022, the Tennessee Housing Development Agency recognized negative OPEB expense of \$226 thousand.

-Deferred outflows of resources and deferred inflows of resources - For the fiscal year ended June, 30, 2022, Tennessee Housing Development Agency reported deferred outflows of resources and deferred inflows of resources related to OPEB paid by the EGOP from the following sources (expressed in thousands):
+Deferred outflows of resources and deferred inflows of resources - For the fiscal year ended June 30, 2022, the Tennessee Housing Development Agency reported deferred outflows of resources and deferred inflows of resources related to OPEB paid by the EGOP from the following sources (expressed in thousands):

-Deferred

-Deterred

-Outflows De Deferred

-of Infl Inflows of

-Resources Res ources

-Differences between actual and expected experience \$ - \$ 113

-Changes of assumptions Net difference between actual and 78 292

-projected investment earnings - 82

-Changes in proportion and differences between benefit s paid l and proportion nate sha re of benefits p oaid. - 1,124 Contributio ns su absequent to the me asurement date 130 Total \$ 208 \$ 1,611
+Deferred Outflows of Resources Deferred Inflows of Resources Differences between actual and expected experience \$ - \$ 113 Changes of assumptions 78 292 Net difference between actual and projected investment earnings - 82 Changes in proportion and differences between benefits paid and proportionate share of benefits paid - 1,124 Contributions subsequent to the measurement date 130 Total \$208 \$1,611

-The amounts shown above for "contributions subsequent to the measurement date" will be recognized as a reduction to the collective total OPEB liability in the following measurement period.
+The amounts shown above for "contributions subsequent to the measurement date" will be recognized as a reduction to the net OPEB liability in the following measurement period.